seakhtar/nsf-sbir/pages/for-applicants.md

 # For applicants

 If you’re interested in applying for funding, we encourage you to watch our videos, join us at an event, or reach out directly to our program directors to learn more about the program and what we hope to see in your proposal.
-If you're interested is learning about our merit review process, read the [Peer Review Guidelines](https://seedfund.nsf.gov/resources/review/peer-review/) to see if your proposal fits the merit review or broader impacts criteria.
+Read the [Peer Review Guidelines](https://seedfund.nsf.gov/resources/review/peer-review/) to determine if your proposal fits the merit review or broader impacts criteria that we use to make funding decisions.

 {% if site.app_process == "active" %}
 ## Q&A webinars